jasonwjones/essbasepy/README.md

 ## History

+### October 19, 2017

+* Add enhancement to autodetect Essbase version and update an internal setting if needed.
+This should fix some instances where the wrapper worked fine for 11.1.2.4 but did not work out of the box for previous versions

 ### March 10, 2016

 * HUGE number of update to cleanup Essbasepy for Python 3 and otherwise cleanup the code significantly